Limpopo Wildlife & Cultural Tour (9 night/ 10 days)

 Fundudzi Camp – Awelani: 100kms / 2 hours

 Day Six – Awelani – Northern Kruger – Luvuvhu River Drive

 Today has been dedicated to a full-day game drive in Kruger National Park.
-Awelani Lodge will provide breakfast and lunch packs so that you have the full day available to explore this fabulous, and relatively quiet part of Kruger.
+Awelani Lodge will provide breakfast (and optional lunch) packs so that you have the full day available to explore this fabulous, and relatively quiet part of Kruger.
 You’ll visit the Luvuvhu River Bridge, Pafuri Picnic Site and Crooks Corner.
 Spend part of the day quietly resting at the picnic site, watching the animal and bird movements in the river below.